This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Give your baby a tub bath:

 - Slowly put your baby into the water.
-Keep his face above the water level at all times.
-Support the back of his head and neck if he cannot hold his head up.
+Keep his or her face above the water level at all times.
+Support the back of his or her head and neck if he or she cannot hold his or her head up.
 Use your free hand to wash your baby.

 - Wash the rest of your baby's body.
-Start with his chest.
-Wash under any skin folds, such as folds on his neck or arms.
-Clean between his fingers and toes.
+Start with his or her chest.
+Wash under any skin folds, such as folds on his or her neck or arms.
+Clean between his or her fingers and toes.
 Wash your baby's genitals and bottom last.

 - Rinse all of the soap off your baby.
 Soap left on your baby's skin can be irritating.
-Squeeze water out of washcloth and onto his skin, or use a container to pour water on his body.
+Squeeze water out of washcloth and onto his or her skin, or use a container to pour water on his or her body.

-- Gently pat him dry and wrap him in a towel to keep him warm.
+- Gently pat your baby dry and wrap him or her in a towel to keep him or her warm.
 Baby towels with an attached hood are a great way to keep your baby's head warm.
 Apply a fragrance-free, hypoallergenic baby lotion or moisturizing cream to help prevent dry skin.
 Ask your baby's healthcare provider what type of lotion or cream is best.
-Dress your baby as soon as he is dry so he does not get cold.
+Dress your baby as soon as he or she is dry so he or she does not get cold.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.